funkybob/django-nap/docs/publisher.rst

 This pattern works well for APIs, where typically a group of views require the same functions.

-The publisher recognises a small, fixed set of URL patterns, and dispatches to them to methods on the class according to a simple pattern: target, method, action.
-The target is either "list" or "object", depending on if an object_id was supplied.
-The method is the HTTP method, lower cased (i.e. get, put, post, delete, etc.).
-And finally, the action, which defaults to 'default'.

 .. code-block:: python

     r'^object/(?P<object_id>[-\w]+)/(?P<action>\w+)/(?P<argument>.+?)/?$'